dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/07-June-2023/product-docs-jun.md

 ## New 📚 Guides, ✏️ blog posts, and FAQs

-- Add an Azure DevOps example to the in the [Customizing CI/CD with Custom Pipelines](/guides/custom-cicd-pipelines) guide.
+- Add an Azure DevOps example in the [Customizing CI/CD with Custom Pipelines](/guides/custom-cicd-pipelines) guide.